-A sofa is a sizeable investment and one that not only needs to stand the test of time when it comes to sitting in comfort, but look good too.
+A sofa is a big investment.
+You want one that's comfortable, stands the test of time and looks good too.
 According to our exclusive survey, the brand you choose can make a big difference to your sofa's look and feel.

-Nobody wants to wait longer than they need for their sofa to arrive, or have to deal with shoddy customer service, so we've also rated the best shops to buy your sofa from so you can shop with confidence.
+Nobody wants to wait too long for their sofa to arrive or have to deal with shoddy customer service, so we've also rated the best shops to buy your sofa from so you can shop with confidence.

-Some sofa shops – such as DFS or Ikea – sell only their own brands of sofa, while others, such as John Lewis, sell a variety of sofa brands.
+Some sofa shops – such as Sofology or Ikea – sell only their own brands of sofa, while others, such as John Lewis, sell a variety of sofa brands.

-Our sofa retailer survey is focused on shopping experience, including delivery and customer service, rather than the details of the specific sofa purchased.
+Our sofa retailer survey is focused on shopping experience, including delivery and customer service.

 |Marks & Spencer|

-We also asked customers to rate their specific sofa for comfort, quality and value for money, as well as overall, so we can reveal the best sofa brands. .
+We also asked customers to rate their specific sofa for comfort, quality and value for money, and to rate their sofa overall.